volodymyrhudyma/blog/content/blog/cant-read-environment-variable-in-react.md

 ![Variable Works](/img/screenshot-2021-03-25-at-19.48.48.png "Variable Works")

-Hooray, we got it working.
+Hooray, we got it to work.

 ## Summary

-The two most important things to remember about when defining Environment Variables in a project, bootstrapped with create-react-app are:
+The two most important things to remember when defining Environment Variables in a project bootstrapped with create-react-app are:

-* Always reload you application after making any change in the **.env** file
+* Always reload your application after making a change to the **.env** file
 * Always prefix your variables with **REACT\_APP\_**